iterative/dvc.org/content/docs/user-guide/data-management/data-versioning.md

 Advanced situations where this may also be necessary:

 - When migrating to a [shared cache]
-- If you enable `dvc cache hydra` and then create an [experiment queue] with [param composition] to run from another environment
+- If you change a `dvc config parsing` option, which impact how `dvc.yaml` files get parsed.

 [set up remote storage]:
   /doc/user-guide/data-management/remote-storage#configuration
 [shared cache]: doc/user-guide/how-to/share-a-dvc-cache
-[experiment queue]:
-  /doc/user-guide/experiment-management/running-experiments#the-experiments-queue
-[param composition]: /doc/user-guide/experiment-management/hydra-composition